 AT&T explores potential sale of wireless towers

-Sept 20 (Reuters) - AT&T Inc said on Friday it is exploring options to "monetize" its wireless broadcast towers but noted that its ability to reach a deal would depend on terms it is able to reach with the buyer for long-term operation of the towers.
+(Reuters) - AT&T Inc said on Friday it is exploring options such as a sale of its wireless broadcast towers but noted that its ability to reach a deal would depend on the terms it is able to reach with the buyer for its ongoing use of the towers.

 Potential acquirers could include Crown Castle International Corp, American Tower Corp and SBA Communications Corp.

 AT&T also said it expects record third-quarter smartphone sales, driven by new marketing programs and new devices.
 It expects to increase its smartphone base by more than 1 million in the quarter.

 Operators including AT&T tend to report lower wireless profit margins in quarters of strong smartphone sales as they typically subsidize devices for customers who in turn commit to two-year contracts.